 Guide to applicants for Cancer Council ACT (CCACT) Cancer Research Project Grants for 2019-20

 **Please note: an amended version of the Supplementary Questions form was published on 6 May 2019.
 Please ensure that the amended Supplementary Questions Form is used for your application**

 Applications to Cancer Council ACT comprise:

-- the NHMRC RGMS application which is to be submitted to the NHMRC in accordance with their guidelines, and
+- the NHMRC RGMS application which is to be submitted to the NHMRC Ideas Grants Scheme in accordance with their guidelines, and

-- the Supplementary Questions document, which is to be submitted by your institution's RAO as a PDF file to the Cancer Council Australia's National Cancer Research Grants Secretariat at CancerCouncilGrants@cancervic.org.au
+- the Supplementary Questions document, which is to be submitted by your institution's RAO as a PDF file to the National Cancer Research Grants Secretariat at CancerCouncilGrants@cancervic.org.au

 - Applicants must adhere to NHMRC formatting rules for the NHMRC components of the application.

 Applicants should note that the submission process will again be via the NHMRC.
-The final funding decisions for CCACT Cancer Research Grants remains with Cancer Council ACT, however applications will be assessed and ranked via the NHMRC Project Grant process.
-Applications will be allocated to Grant Review Panels (GRPs) based on the Field of Research selected by applicants.
+Applications will be assessed and ranked via the NHMRC Ideas Grant process.
+The final funding decision for CCACT Cancer Research Grants remains with Cancer Council ACT.

 How long will a Cancer Council ACT Cancer Research Grant last?

 The grant will be offered over one financial year, 2019-20.

 How much money is available for the Cancer Council ACT Cancer Research Grant?